Baltimore Atlas: FreqWeaver Adapter for Semi-supervised Ultra-high Spatial Resolution Land Cover Classification: Method

-To facilitate frequency-aware feature refinement, we perform spectral decomposition on the encoder outputs using the 2D Discrete Fourier Transform (DFT).
-This allows explicit separation of low- and high-frequency information for targeted processing.
+To enable frequency-aware feature refinement, we apply frequency decomposition to the encoder features using the 2D Discrete Fourier Transform (DFT).
+This operation explicitly separates low- and high-frequency components for specialized processing.